AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/create/manage-variants.md

 GenStudio for Performance Marketing has the built-in functionality to regenerate sections of generated variants.
 You can rephrase, shorten, or lengthen text, or add fresh prompts to generate new content.

-For example, you can re-generate the headline section of one Meta ad variant to see how it looks with a specific background asset using these options—_[!UICONTROL Rephrase]_, _[!UICONTROL Shorten]_, _[!UICONTROL Lengthen]_—, or _[!UICONTROL Generate new text]_ to add a new prompt.
+For example, you can re-generate the headline section of one Meta ad variant to see how it looks with a specific background asset.
+You can _[!UICONTROL Rephrase]_, _[!UICONTROL Shorten]_, or _[!UICONTROL Lengthen]_ a section's content, or _[!UICONTROL Generate new text]_ to add a new prompt.

 ![Re-generate sections](/help/assets/regenerate-sections.png){width="300" zoomable="yes"}